baltsaros/minishell/README.md

 * cd (should go to $HOME)
 * check that cd updates $PWD and $OLDPWD
 * cd [existing folder] [non existsing folder] (no error message, should go to the existing one)
+* cd in this case should diplay an error:
+> unset HOME
+> cd
+* echo one$?two
+* echo "one$?two"
+* echo -n one
+* echo -nnnnnnnnnn one
+* echo -n -n -n -n -n -n one
+* echo -nnnnnnnnnnnnn -n -n -n -n -n one
+* echo one -n -n -n -n -n -n one
 * export one two=three four (if you use *env* after, it should display only envp with values)
 * export =
 * unset =